 How to monetize an API Product

-The most common approach businesses use to monetize their API product is price per API call.
+The most common approach businesses use to monetize their API product is the price per API call.
 Still, this may not be the right approach for all companies since the revenue model may be cost prohibitive to some customers of your API product.
-For example, if a company is selling a specific data set using an API call model, the company may lose customers who see the option as overpriced, or if the customers do purchase, they only purchase the smallest amount possible.
+For example, if a company is selling a specific data set using an API call model, the company may lose customers who see the option as overpriced or if the customers do purchase, they only purchase the smallest amount possible.

 The other option for monetizing your API product is to charge a subscription fee.
 This can either be charged monthly or by an annual agreement that is collected upfront.
 While this is a more obvious and easily measurable method, you should make sure your audience is willing to pay a regular fee for your API product.

 When considering what business models for API product you will choose, make sure to know your user base.
 If you monetize your API product are you risking cannibalizing your user base?
 Whatever you decide, make sure you have your business goals in mind first and foremost.
 For some companies, absorbing the cost of managing their API product may even make the most sense to continue the growth of your API user base.